Xiaoting-Xu/PyNCBIminer/README.md

 **3). `tmp_files`**:

 For each round of BLAST, intermediate results are stored in separate subfolders with a prefix 'BLAST_' followed by numerical identifiers, created within the working directory.
 These subfolders individually contain the results of each round of BLAST.
-For more details, please refer to the [manual]()
+For more details, please refer to the [manual]().